 However, the odds are NEVER in your favor, and if you do finally win, you might have spent more money on tickets by that time.

 Playing the lottery is a waste of money and can also be addictive!
-It is wiser to put that money into better use, for instance, by investing it or depositing it into a savings account.
+It is wiser to put that money to better use, for instance, by investing it or depositing it into a savings account.

 You Might Also Like: The 4 Types of Wealth: Can You Achieve Them All?